The Structural Heart Program at Valley addresses structural heart disease, or defects in the heart's valves or chambers.

 Watch: The Structural Heart Program at Valley addresses structural heart disease, or defects in the heart’s valves and chambers.
 Our structural interventionalists strive to deliver patient-focused, minimally invasive care that is tailored to each patient’s needs and ongoing medical issues.

 The Valley Approach to Structural Heart Disease

-Our goal is to provide you with compassionate care that uses the latest minimally invasive procedures.
+Our goal is to provide you with patient-focused care that is compassionate, minimally invasive, evidence-based, and tailored to each patient's particular needs and ongoing medical issues.
 To do this, we use a multidisciplinary, heart team approach that tailors care to your specific needs.